rileyburns707/rileyburns707/README.md

 ## 🚀 What I'm Up To

 - 🏃 Growing [Phantom Pacer](https://phantompacer.com/)
-- 💻 Building a Fantasy NBA application with PostgreSQL, Node.js, and Supabase
+- 💻 Building a Fantasy NBA application with PostgreSQL, React, and Supabase
 - 👨‍💻 Doing 1 Leetcode problem a day
 - 🔐 Studying for my CompTIA Security+ exam